 The crisis accelerated the trend towards remote work and home office.
 Even in areas where we —before CORONA— said it isn’t possible.
 This trend is irreversible.
 Accordingly, the necessity to have mobile KPI solutions is getting even more critical.
 Extensive dashboards won’t have the same relevance in the future, but the trend to mobile KPI solutions will grow exponentially.

 And to make sure we’re on the same page: I’m not talking about KPIs that can be accessed with your mobile but about user-friendly, tailored, and mobile-oriented KPI apps.

 Dynamic KPIs will gain importance.

-Actually, a trend I’m forecasting for several months already, and CORONA proved me right.
-Dynamic KPIs describes the ability for airlines to react much quicker on current situations and adjust the shown information and KPIs on their dashboard according to situative needs.
+Actually, a trend I’m forecasting for several months already, and CORONA proved me correct.
+Dynamic KPIs describe the ability for airlines to react much quicker to current situations and adjust the shown information and KPIs on their dashboard according to situative needs.
 Check out this blog post for all the details about dynamic KPIs.